 It is a privilege for me being here to serve the pupils of Holy Trinity and this community.
 We are immensely proud of our December 2017 Ofsted report.
 In the report, it praised the strong work of staff, the support given by parents and the positive attitudes consistently displayed by our wonderful children.
 Teaching and Learning continues to improve with data showing a significant and sustained increased in the amount of regular and effective teaching observed.
 Since the publication of this report, summer GCSE results have improved again with significant progress seen in Science and numbers of pupils achieving the EBACC improving.
 Progress in English and Maths continues to improve and pupil performance in RE is above the diocesan average with 73% of pupils receiving a 9-4 grade.
 Outcomes for Children are predicted to continue on an upward trend of improvement in the coming years.
 What is the most pleasing thing about all of the successes shared is that it has been achieved by upholding the principles of the school which is to educate the ‘holistic’ person made in the image of God.
 As we move forward, Holy Trinity is fully committed to nurture and educate the spiritual, social, emotional and academic nature of all pupils.

-I am Mr Colin Crehan and I am the Head of School at Holy Trinity Catholic School.
-The school is named after the Trinity, the Christian doctrine that defines God as the Father, the Son and the Holy Spirit.
-Holy Trinity is a Voluntary Aided School administered by Birmingham City Council and the Roman Catholic Archdiocese of Birmingham.
+Holy Trinity Catholic School is a mixed secondary school located in the Small Heath area of Birmingham.
+The school is named after the Trinity, the Christian doctrine that defines God as the Father, the Son, and the Holy Spirit.
+We are currently a voluntary aided school administered by Birmingham City Council and the Roman Catholic Archdiocese of Birmingham.

 Mr C Crehan